 Herbs and Your Memory

 While there are reports that inhaling the fumes from fresh rosemary or rosemary oil in hot water boosts memory, there are other herbs that can be combined with it to produce even better results.
-Together these herbs and plants create a product – an elixir or potion – that has powerful benefits for your body and mind / memory.
+Together these herbs and plants create a product – an elixir or potion – that has powerful benefits for your body and mind/memory.

 - Rosemary: This is, of course, the primary ingredient.
 There is both anecdotal and scientific evidence that this herb improves blood flow, stimulates the nervous system, and improves the health of the cardiovascular system.
 All of these have a positive impact on how our brains and memories function.

 - Gotu Kola: This plant, also known as Indian or Asiatic pennywort, also offers support to the nervous and cardiovascular systems.
-It is especially valued for its ability to increase blood flow to the brain and to ease anxiety.
+It is especially valued for its ability to increase blood flow to the brain and ease anxiety.
 It is also known to increase libido, calm epileptic episodes, and slow down the signs of premature aging.

 - Ginkgo biloba: Only the leaves of this plant should be used.
 Like the previous two, this herb boosts the health and strength of the cardiovascular system.
 Furthermore, it’s particularly beneficial for improving cerebral / brain blood flow and protecting nerves.
-This effect has a direct bearing on how well the brain and memory functions.
+This effect has a direct bearing on how well the brain and memory function.

 - Milky Oats / Oat Straw: This herb has a soothing effect, improves blood flow, boosts the health of the endocrine and cardiovascular systems, and acts as a tonic.
 The most valuable property is that oat straw can help to restore the myelin sheath around nerve fibers in the brain which has been shown to improve concentration and memory in some people.